Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 # Conversation

 Your chats with various customers are referred to as conversations in Live Agent.
-This includes all session messages, including the customer, bot or human agent responses.
+This includes all session messages, including the customer, bot or human Agent responses.
 A Conversation is the communication channel opened between an Agent and a customer.
 The customer initiates a conversation from the website front end - using the Webchat widget.
 An automated response set in the Cognigy.AI Flow will immediately be displayed on the screen as a reply.
-When a Virtual Agent initiates a handover to the Live Agent interface, the conversation will be continued by a human agent.
+When a Virtual Agent initiates a handover to the Live Agent interface, the conversation will be continued by a human Agent.

 ## Open a Conversation in Live Agent: